Dorothea Bate: Career

 Bate also worked alongside the archaeologist Professor Dorothy Garrod in the Caves of Nahal Me'arot, where excavations had commenced in 1928.
 She was the first to study the faunas of the area, her stated research aim being the reconstruction of the natural history of the Pleistocene (Ice Age) fauna of the Levant region.
 Being aware of the fossils and the numerous human occupations her study of the Carmel Caves was pioneering.
 She described several new species, and identified several species that had previously not been known to have existed in this area in the Pleistocene.
 She constructed one of the first quantitative curves of faunal succession, and in reference to ancient climate she identified a faunal break between primitive and modern mammal communities during the Middle of the Ice Age.
 Bate identified the shifts from deer to gazelle dominance as rooted in changes of regional vegetation and paleoclimates.
 She was also the first to identify a Canis familiaris to have lived in the Ice Age, based on a skull that had been found.
 Decades later more remains of Natufian dogs were found.
 Her pioneering research was published in 1937, when Bate and Garrod published The Stone Age of Mount Carmel volume 1, part 2: Palaeontology, the Fossil Fauna of the Wady el-Mughara Caves, interpreting the Mount Carmel excavations.
 Among other finds, they reported remains of the hippopotamus.

 Bate also worked with Percy R. Lowe on fossil ostriches in China.
 She compared the relative proportions of Gazella and Dama remains.

-Later life, death, legacy
+In 1940, Bate became an elected fellow of the Geological Society and also received the Wollaston Fund.

+During the Second World War, Bate transferred from the Natural History Museum's department of geology in London to its zoological branch at Tring, and in 1948, a few months short of her seventieth birthday, she was appointed officer-in-charge there.

+Personal life

+When she was 34 her younger brother broke his leg and she spent around 18 months looking after her parents.
+She was later disinherited by her parents in order to provide a dowry for her brother to marry a wealthy woman.

+Although suffering from cancer, she died of a heart attack on 13 January 1951, and as a Christian Scientist was cremated.
+Her personal papers were destroyed in a house fire shortly after her death.
+On her desk at Tring was a list of 'Papers to write'.
+By the last in the list she had written Swan Song.